aarch64-laptops/debian-cdimage/README.md

 ```

 4. Modify variable `Boot0001` to get it point to grubaa64.efi.
 The number
-   `2` in the second command is identified by looking at `Option` filed in
+   `2` in the second command is identified by looking at `Option` field in
    the first command output.

 ```